gvwilson/thirdbit/src/fiction/in-heck/index.md

 and the grass below them brown instead of green.

 "Whoa up!"
-Meribeth called.
+Thoughtful called,
-Crusher slowed and stopped.
+hopping down from her seat as Able slowed and stopped.
-Meribeth and Thoughtful hopped down from their seats at the front of the wagon.
 Pressing her face against a gap in the slats,
-Maddy saw Special Blazes climb down from atop Bee Six Vee.
+Maddy saw Special Blazes climb down beside Bee Six Vee.

 The tiger arched his back and rolled his head from side to side, then consulted a heavy pocket watch.
-"Four hours," he declared.
+"Half an hour," he declared.
-"Thoughtful, you take first watch.
-Everyone else,
-eat up or recharge as you need.
-He turned to someone Maddy couldn't see.
-"If you wouldn't mind setting up?"

-"Agreed,"
-Dockety replied in its buzzing voice.
-Maddy shrank back reflexively as the bot came into view, walking straight toward the wagon.
-It paused right in front of her.

-"Stay hidden,"
-it said quietly
-before extending its legs
-so that it could reach the solar panels stacked in the back of the wagon.

-Maddy gave Gumption a wide-eyed look.
-"What?" he mouthed silently.

-She pulled him close.
-"Dockety knows we're here," she whispered in his ear.

-Gumption stared at her for a moment, then shrugged helplessly.
+"Thoughtful, you keep an eye out while I get the solars set up."

 It only took the travelers a minute to settle in.
-Dockety laid out the solar panels in a line, connecting one cable to itself and others to Crusher and Bee Six Vee.
+Special Blazes laid out the solar panels in a line, connecting one cable to itself and others to Able and Bee Six Vee.
 Thoughtful unfolded a camp chair and took a moment to assemble a long-barrelled rifle on a tripod, then sat down and began scanning the road below them through its telescopic sight in smooth, unhurried sweeps.
-Maddy couldn't see where Meribeth and Special Blazes went, but the bear's snoring told her they hadn't gone far.

-She held on as long as she could, but finally whispered to Gumption,
+Maddy held on as long as she could, but finally whispered to Gumption,
 "I gotta get out for a minute."

-"Yes please," he said, grimacing.
+"Me too," he said, grimacing.

 Slowly,
 wincing with every slight bump and scrape,